Here is the NY Times version:

 See the red pentagonal shape?
 It won’t be red on your screen but tapping on that area will insert a space character.
 This will enable you to enter multiple words before Entering them – as illustrated.
 When you have entered a lot of words the font will be reduced so you can enter even more words!

-Just for fun, (and because this document is already TL;DR = “too long; didn’t read”) here is the previous paragraph rewritten by chatGPT in the style of a Rap/Hip-Hop artist and then in the style of Ralph Waldo Emerson:
+Just for fun, (and because this document is already TL;DR = “too long; didn’t read”) here is the previous paragraph rewritten by ChatGPT in the style of a Rap/Hip-Hop artist and then in the style of Ralph Waldo Emerson:

 It’s like a key to unlock,